JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/operators.md

 even though strictly, not all `Int64` values can be represented exactly as `Float64` values.
 The promotion system generally tries to return a type that can at least approximate most values of either input type without excessively widening.

-Note, that `promotion` function will accept any number of input arguments
+Note, that the `promote` function will accept any number of input arguments

 ```@repl
 promote(1, 2f0, true, 4.5, Int32(1))